Trip Introduction: 12 days Everest Base Camp Trek is a traditional, and historical trek in Nepal.

 Foods and drinks that create bodily and emotional stress, such as diarrhea, constipation, headaches, anger difficulties, a sense of abuse, and a lack of services, must sometimes be avoided.
 Visitors should always mention which foods and beverages they are allergic to or do not eat before beginning on a journey and enquiring about available lodgings, as this will aid in formulating a plan B for food and beverages.

-Everest Base Camp Trekking - Electricity, Internet, and Battery Recharge.
+EBC Trek - Facilities of Electricity, Internet, and Battery Recharge

 As a developing country, energy facilities are not accessible in certain areas, and even when they are, load-shedding and electricity shortages may occur due to natural or anthropogenic reasons.
 Carrying a power bank is advised for charging mobile phones, cameras, flashlights, and other gadget batteries.